Jeremiah 12

 The sword of the LORD devours the land; the people sow wheat but reap thorns.

-12 Destroyers have come on all the bare heights in the wilderness; for the sword of Yahweh devours from the one end of the land even to the other end of the land.
+12 Over all the barren heights in the wilderness the destroyers have come, for the sword of the LORD devours from one end of the earth to the other.
 No flesh has peace.

 The nations who seize Israel's inheritance will be uprooted from their lands.